 TaxJar users who ask us this question are often conflicted because their customer’s billing and shipping addresses are in totally different states.
 This scenario could mean the difference between charging sales tax or not charging sales tax.

 This can occur the other way around, too.
 Say the customer in the above scenario lives in West Virginia but both you and his mother live in Ohio.
 He may be accustomed to happily buying from you and not paying sales tax.
-But when he has an item delivered to West Virginia, he’s unhappy to find that you charged him sales tax due to your sales tax nexus in West Virginia.
+But when he has an item delivered to his mom in Ohio, he’s unhappy to find that you charged him sales tax due to your sales tax nexus in Ohio.
 In that case, show him this post and hope he understands!

 I hope this has shed some light on whether to charge sales tax based on your customer’s shipping address or billing address.
 Have questions or something to say?
 Start the conversation in the comments!